library-data-platform/ldp/doc/User_Guide.md

 CREATE INDEX ON local.loans_status (status);
 ```

-Also "vacuum" and "analyze" the table, which will help queries on the
+It also can help to "vacuum" and "analyze" the table:
-table run faster:

 ```sql
 VACUUM local.loans_status;

 ANALYZE local.loans_status;
 ```

+Creating indexes and vacuuming/analyzing are not necessary if queries
+on the table are running fast enough for normal use.

 5\.
 Historical data